 Platypuses

-Your chance to see platypuses in action outside of Australia is only at the San Diego Zoo Safari Park.
-A male named Birrarungand and female named Eve live in a state-of-the-art facility that allows them to be active during the day for prime viewing even though they are nocturnal animals.
+Only at the San Diego Zoo Safari Park can you see platypuses in action outside of Australia.
+A male named Birrarungand and a female named Eve live in a state-of-the-art facility that allows them to be active during the day for prime viewing, even though they are nocturnal animals.

 This means that the exhibit is a bit dark, but you can catch glimpses of them scurrying around.
 They’re here as ambassadors for freshwater habitats that are being affected by pollution and climate change.

-Docents are on hand to tell you more about how unique these egg-laying mammals are.
+Docents are often on hand to explain how unique these egg-laying mammals are.
+You can also watch a live stream of the platypus on the Safari Park’s Platypus Cam.

 Other Fun Activities for Kids

-Most of the more kid-friendly exhibits and Petting Kraal are located in Nairobi Village but look out for the below.
+Most of the more kid-friendly exhibits are located in Nairobi Village but look out for the below.

 Conservation Carousel